haddocking/haddocking.github.io/education/molmod_online/simulation.md

 <hr>
 ## Picking representatives of the simulation

-The aim of this simulation exercise was the sample the conformational landscape of the p53 N-terminal transactivation peptide, in order to extract representatives that could be used to generate models of its interaction with the MDM2 protein.
+The aim of this simulation exercise was to sample the conformational landscape of the p53 N-terminal transactivation peptide, in order to extract representatives that could be used to generate models of its interaction with the MDM2 protein.
 The last step of clustering provides an unbiased method to select structures that were sampled throughout most of the trajectory (large